 your claim-let aDothan head injury lawyer from Morris, Cary, Andrews, Talmadge & Driggers, LLC help you recover

 the full amount you deserve.

 Unlike injuries to other parts of the body, head injuries will often cause

 symptoms throughout the victim's body.
-Because the brain controls
+Because the brain controls and

-in its function can result in a loss of physical coordination or balance,
+its function can result in a loss of physical coordination or balance,

 as well as impairing sensation in the affected areas.
 Brain injuries will